Karenjit Kaur – The Untold Story of Sunny Leone: Reception

 First Post made a statement that the screenplay of the series is cleverly written and portrayed Karenjit's life perfectly.
 The writer did a great job by not implying the sexual references and focus more on other aspects of her life.
 Sunny Leone's performance in her own life story is applaudable as she had to live her life and relive all the good and bad experiences all over again.

 Hindustan Times rated the series with 3/5 stars.
 The main focus of the story is on the girl raised in a conservative Sikh household and her journey from becoming an adult star and entering Bollywood.
 The series displays her story with a bit of a melodrama that gives it the feel of a daily soap.
 The actors in the webseries nonetheless, play it subtly.

 The Indian Express says that the webseries was surprisingly a smooth ride.
 They were also critical about a few melodramatic scenes with few moments of poor acting.
 The series show parts were one can understand that Leone has always been the dignified and hard-working individual she is admired for today.
 However, Leone hardly has any screen time in the pilot of the series, and she did perform well on screen.

-The Quint gave a review of the series getting quite good responses in season 1.
-The first season shows most parts of Leone's love life.
-The new season, however, is much more interesting.
-The most remarkable thing about season 2 is how all the 6 episodes show only bits of Leone’s porn career.
-The webseries clearly does not have the best production values.
-Anyhow, the second season makes Karenjit feel more human than ever.
+The Quint reviewed the series, which received quite favorable responses in its first season.
+This season primarily explores various aspects of Leone's love life.
+However, the new season is much more interesting.
+Notably, all six episodes of season two only feature snippets of Leone's porn career.
+While the web series does not boast the best production values, the second season remarkably makes Karenjit feel more human than ever.